MuhangHE/Muhang.github.io/content/authors/admin/_index.md

         icon: camera
 ---
 ## About Me

-Delving into the cutting-edge realms of Photoacoustics and Ultrasound imaging, driving innovative research and pioneering advancements in biomedical applications.
-Under the guidance of <a href="https://www.rui-pa.com/home">Dr. Rui Cao</a>.
 I aspire to embrace the warmth, positivity, and boundless joy that life offers, and to become a person who radiates a deep love for life.